tlitschgi/challenge_11_note_taker/README.md

 After the note is saved, the note title will appear on the left hand side.
 Also, a trash can appears next to the note title to allow for the note to be deleted.

-To invoke the application, go to the VS terminal and enter: node server.js
+To invoke the application, go to the VS terminal and enter: node server.js,
 The terminal will respond with the following:
-Server is running on http://localhost:3001
+Server is running on http://localhost:3001.
-Copy "http://localhost:3001" and go to the brownwer, enter the url and press enter
+Copy "http://localhost:3001" and go to the browser, enter the url and press enter.

 Note Taker screen snippets:
 ![image](https://github.com/user-attachments/assets/008fbf44-1a0c-4b39-9692-03ed1a9c7792)